Ron Sweed: Lawsuit

 Sweed sued Keven Scarpino, a.k.a. the Son of Ghoul, in 1987 for infringing upon The Ghoul's character, but eventually lost the case.
 The judge ruled that no infringement occurred, as most horror show hosts portrayed the same basic character - a ghoulish individual who pranced about in costume, performed comedy routines, and showed horror movies.

 Personal life and death

-Sweed met his first wife, Barbara J. King, when she was 17, and he was 18 when they married.
-They were married for 14 years.
-King and Sweed remained friends after divorcing.
-He met Mary Therese Matousek in 1988.
-Sweed later married Matousek around 1993 as they were married for 26 years.
+Sweed met his first wife, Barbara J. King, when she was 17, and he was 18.
+They were married for 14 years, and remained friends after divorcing.
+Sweed met Mary Therese Matousek in 1988, and married her around 1993; they were married for 26 years.

 Sweed died on April 1, 2019, five months after suffering a massive heart attack.
 He had undergone triple bypass surgery on November 7, 2018.